For 2019, here are our latest top 10 misconceptions we’ve found that the public has about 1031 Exchanges:

 10. If I sell property I can only exchange into one property.

-You can sell one property and exchange into multiple replacement properties.
+Per 1031 Exchange rules, you can sell one property and exchange into multiple replacement properties.
 In addition, you can sell multiple properties and exchange into one larger and more easily managed property.